pepicello/library-of-words/README.md

   ```
   $ base.py -t 'Hello World!'
   ```
-  Output text in page at location "abcde123" and fills the rest of the page with other random words from the vocabulary
+  Output text in page at location "abcde123" and fills the rest of the page with other random words from the vocabulary:
   ```
   $ base.py -p 'abcde123'
   ```